 Start to coat your calamari strips in the egg white mixture, then cover in the panko mix before placing into the hot oil.
 The frying should only take 2-3 minutes and will take less time as the oil heats up.

 Chimichurri Sauce is used generally in South America and Mexican recipes.
 It is a spicy sauce or marinade that can be used on grilled meat but can be used on anything you prefer.
+Here are our favorite recipes that use chimichurri.

 Usually made up of a mixture of parsley, garlic, vinegar, olive oil, and flakes of chili pepper!
 It is the perfect sauce for this fried calamari!